 Furthermore, no matter how well-designed the training may be, the right type of person needs to lead the group.
 If a Medium Mixed training with a focus on behavior is in the hands of a teacher rather than a trainer it will be out of balance and lose quality on interaction.
 This training lead by a teacher will be focused on knowledge rather than on behavior transfers.

 Another example of a misfit between training quality and leader is the Basic Singular training with a trainer instead of a teacher.
 The trainer will try to focus group attention on behavior rather than the cognitive content that needs to be taught.

-Thus, Basic Singular or Strong Integrated, trainings all have potentially the same quality, yet are meant to serve different purposes!
-To stress this point: whereas the Strong Integrated training would for instance use a facilitator and fully fledged serious game including e-learning modules, the Basic Singular training uses a teacher and flip-overs to get the message across.
-It would be too costly using a Strong Integrated training just to get basic knowledge of Project Management (PRINCE2®), just as it would be ineffective to settle for a Basic Singular training to have participants learn using Scrum behavior.
+Thus, Basic Singular or Strong Integrated trainings all have potentially the same quality, yet are meant to serve different purposes!
+To stress this point: whereas the Strong Integrated training would, for instance, use a facilitator and fully-fledged serious game including e-learning modules, the Basic Singular training uses a teacher and flip-overs to get the message across.
+It would be too costly using a Strong Integrated training just to get a basic knowledge of Project Management (PRINCE2®), just as it would be ineffective to settle for a Basic Singular training to have participants learn using Scrum behavior.
 However, next to just basic knowledge on the cognitive level, there is a strong need for practical experience as is offered in Hands-on programs and Serious games!